olha0108/goit-react-hw-08-phonebook/README.md

 Add routing with the React Router library.
 The application should have several pages:

-/register - public route to register a new user with a form /login - public login route of an existing user with a form /contacts - a private route for your contact list
+/register - public route to register a new user with a form.
+/login - public login route of an existing user with a form.
+/contacts - a private route for your contact list.
 Add a navigation component Navigation with links to navigate routes.

 2. User menu​